tagtogorg/tagtog-doc/on-premises-sysadmin.md

 <div class="two-third-col">
   <h2>How to access</h2>
-  <p>Go to your root domain set for tagtog (either an IP or a custom domain) and access <code>/-sysadmin</code> relative path.
-For example: <code>https://example.org/-sysadmin</code>.
+  <p>Go to your root domain set for tagtog (either an IP or a custom domain) and access the <code>/-sysadmin</code> relative path; for example: <code>{{page.onpremises_sample_domain}}/-sysadmin</code>.
 You will be prompted with a basic authentication panel, to enter the fields:</p>
   <p class="list-item"><span class="list-item-1"></span><strong>Username</strong>: use the subscription license name</p>
   <p class="list-item"><span class="list-item-2"></span><strong>Password</strong>: use the subscription license key</p>

   {% include image.html name="sysadmin-onpremises-users.png" caption="Username, email address, and registration date." %}
 </div>
 <div class="one-third-col">
   <div class="message">
-    <strong>License information</strong> is sent to you by email by the tagtog team when you first purchased the on-premises software.
+    <strong>License information</strong> is sent to you by email by the tagtog team when you first purchased your tagtog OnPremises subscription.
   </div>
 </div>